-As of December 26, 2009, we had approximately 8,000 employees including approximately 500 professionals with advanced degrees, including Ph.D.s, D.V.M.s, and M.D.s.
+As of December 25, 2010, we had approximately 7,500 employees (including approximately 450 professionals with advanced scientific degrees, including Ph.D.s, D.V.M.s, and M.D.s (excluding those in businesses designated as discontinued operations).
 Our employees are not unionized in the United States although employees are unionized at some of our European facilities, consistent with local customs for our industry.
 Our satisfaction surveys indicate that we have an excellent relationship with our employees.